kabbeghub/dealio-legal/README.md

 ---

-© [Current Year] Dealio.
+© 2025 Dealio.
 All rights reserved.